It’s the most wonderful time of the year! Well…almost!

 I like to do as much holiday prep as I can in advance.
 This helps to ease the stress as Christmas gets closer and allows me to enjoy quality time with those I love most.

-Today I’m sharing lots of ways to plan ahead for the holiday season as well as a few essential items to help along the way.
+Today I’m sharing 11 ways to plan ahead for the holiday season as well as a few essential items to help along the way.

 Reflect on Years Past